 We are enthusiastically accepting candidates for showcase and makeover sessions.
 To many, this is the most rewarding aspect of our curriculum, and at the same time the most important contribution you can make to the fabric of the conference.
-Julie Terberg holds her Marvelous Makeovers session Monday morning, conference host Rick Altman conducts Real-World Makeovers for the Design-Challenged on Tuesday, and several other sessions rely on contributions from our patrons.
+Julie Terberg is our Makeover Mentor, conference host Rick Altman conducts Real-World Makeovers for the Design-Challenged on Tuesday, Mike Parkinson zealously uses patron material in his Super-Simple Slide Design seminar, and several other sessions rely on contributions from our patrons.

 Hover over each of these before images to see their makeovers.
 Then imagine what kind of magic our designers might be able to spin for you.
 These makeovers would cost over $1,000 out in the world, but you would get yours at the Summit at no extra charge.

 Sunday evening, Oct 15